TungstenTransformation/ThresholdOptimizer/script.md

 ## Find the largest width and the largest height from all fields in a group of documents
 this runs in a script locator on any document.
-It works in KTA because it loops through all the xdocs in the same folder as the xdoc being tested.
+It works in KTA Transformation Designer by pressing F7 on any document, because it loops through all the xdocs in the same folder as the xdoc being tested.

 ```
 Private Sub SL_Dim_LocateAlternatives(ByVal pXDoc As CASCADELib.CscXDocument, ByVal pLocator As CASCADELib.CscXDocField)